-Torres wrote Martinelli is wanted in Panama on four charges: interception of telecommunications without judicial authorization; tracking, persecution and surveillance without judicial authorization; embezzlement by theft and misappropriation; and embezzlement of use.
+Torres wrote that Martinelli is wanted in Panama on four charges: interception of telecommunications without judicial authorization; tracking, persecution and surveillance without judicial authorization; embezzlement by theft and misappropriation; and embezzlement of use.

 A court hearing is scheduled for Jan.
 23 on a petition filed by Martinelli, according to Marlene Fernandez-Karavetsos with the U.S. attorney's office in Florida.

-Apart from those efforts, a "last-ditch political appeal" could be made to the U.S. State Department, said John Parry, a professor at Lewis and Clark Law School in Oregon who studies extradition law.
+Apart from those efforts, a "last ditch political appeal" could be made to the U.S. State Department, said John Parry, a professor at Lewis and Clark Law School in Oregon who studies extradition law.
 But before the now-completed extradition hearing began, "the State Department would have made a decision to go forward," Parry said, calling it "very rare for the Secretary of State not to approve the extradition at the end of the process."

 Print Headline: Jailed UA grad Martinelli removed from advisory board